No Bad Questions About ML

 What is feature engineering?

-Feature engineering is the process of transforming raw data into features that can improve the performance of machine learning models.
-These features represent the patterns, trends, or relationships in data that are more understandable to a machine learning algorithm.
+Feature engineering is the process of transforming raw data into more useful inputs to improve the performance of machine learning models.
+The inputs contain features that represent the patterns, trends, or relationships in data that could be more understandable to a machine learning algorithm.

 Feature engineering aims to extract the most useful information from raw data to enable the model to learn and make accurate predictions.
 This process often involves domain knowledge to identify relevant data transformations or combinations.
-Ultimately, well-engineered features can significantly enhance model performance, sometimes more than tuning the model itself.
+The goal of feature engineering is to enhance the model's performance.

 What are feature engineering techniques?